Biography

 - Algorithm Design

-- Finding Circuit Extensions For XOR in Polynomial Time.
+- Simple Circuit Extensions For XOR in PTIME.
 2024

 - Description: we say an extension g of a total Boolean function f with m extra